nexusformat/definitions/manual/source/design.rst

 can be used to view the geometry. `McStas <http://www.mcstas.org/>`_ can use OFF files to define the shape of components for scattering simulations.

-The example OFF file show below defines a cube.
+The example OFF file shown below defines a cube.
 The first line containing numbers defines: the number of vertices, the number of faces (polygons) making up the model's surface, and the number of edges in the mesh.
 Note, the number of edges must be present but does not need to be correct